AviatrixSystems/Docs/HowTos/gateway.rst

 Protocol                         This is a qualifier condition that specifies a destination port protocol where the rule applies.
 When left blank, this field is not used.
 Interface                        This is a qualifier condition that specifies output interface where the rule applies.
 When left blank, this field is not used.
 Mark                             This is a rule field that specifies a tag or mark of a TCP session when all qualifier conditions meet.
 When left blank, this field is not used.
 DNAT IPs                         This is a rule field that specifies the translated destination IP address when all specified qualifier conditions meet.
 When left blank, this field is not used.
 One of the rule field must be specified for this rule to take effect.
+Multiple translated source IP addresses are supported, they are specified as a range, for example, 100.101.2.5 - 100.101.2.10
 DNAT Port                         This is a rule field that specifies the translated destination port when all specified qualifier conditions meet.
 When left blank, this field is not used.
 One of the rule field must be specified for this rule to take effect.
 ===========================      =======================